storacha/specs/w3-store.md

 Capability provider MUST succeed request with a `"done"` status if provider is able to store requested [CAR] on user behalf right-away.
 In other words provider already has addressed [CAR] file.

+Capability provider MUST set `allocated` field to number of bytes it had no allocate for the [CAR], which MUST be either equal to `nb.size` of the invocation or `0` if no additional memory had to be allocated.

 ###### Store Add Upload

 Capability provider MUST succeed request with a `"upload"` status if it is able to allocate memory for the requested [CAR].
 It MUST set `url` field to an HTTP PUT endpoint where addressed [CAR] can be uploaded.